-Florida shooting: How the attack happened
+Parkland shooting: How the attack unfolded

 How does the attack compare?

-Wednesday's shooting is the worst school shooting since 2012, when gunman Adam Lanza shot dead 20 young children and six adults at Sandy Hook Elementary School in Newtown, Connecticut.
+At the time, the Parkland attack was the deadliest school shooting since 2012, when 20 young children and six adults were shot dead at Sandy Hook Elementary School in Newtown, Connecticut.

-It is also at least the 18th shooting in the US this year on or around school premises, according to research by Everytown for Gun Safety.

-It is the sixth school shooting incident in 2018 that has either wounded or killed students, according to the advocacy website.
+Its death toll has since been surpassed by a shooting at Robb Elementary School in Uvalde, Texas on 24 May 2022, where an 18-year-old gunman killed 21 people, including 19 young students and two teachers, and injured 18.